marcapelini/RTProfileSelector/Lens Profiles/README.txt

 cameras) usually don't have a "Lens ID", so in this case you will have to use the "Camera Model Name" field as the file name for the lens profile file.

-A lens profile filename must be prefixed with "lens." (lower case).
+A lens profile file name must be prefixed with "lens." (lower case).
 Examples:

 - lens.LUMIX G 20mm F1.7.ini
-- lens.DML-LX5.ini
+- lens.DMC-LX5.ini

 This "lens profile" feature is meant as a quick-and-dirty solution for achieving some level of automatic lens correction in RT, in case you can't find a good